|

 The circumambulatory path |

-By this time, some more people started come into the temple to witness the aradhanam.
+By this time, some more people started come into the temple.
 Two ladies, Mrs. Kanaga Devi and Mrs. Renuka Devi, sisters and natives of the village started chatting with us.
 They were kind enough to take us around the temple and show us various things and narrated several incidents about the temple.

 |